How do I know what permissions to give new administrators (admins), and how do I know what those permissions do?

 Enhanced Internal Notification

-• Quick Alert – Allows the ability to send internal alerts by text and email to selected Internal Members and/or Internal Groups.
+- Send Alert – Allows the ability to send internal alerts by text and email to selected Internal Members and/or Internal Groups

-• Quick Alert History – This permission allows administrators to view all alerts sent using Quick Alert to Internal Members.
+- Send Alert History – This permission allows Administrators to view all alerts sent using Send Alert to Internal Members

-• Scheduled Alerts – This is an inline and navigation permission that automatically includes the ability to send Scheduled Alerts to Internal Members and create a navigation link to modify or delete existing Scheduled Alerts.
-This permission works only in conjunction with the Quick Alert form.
+- Scheduled Alerts – This is an inline and navigation permission that automatically includes the ability to send Scheduled Alerts to Internal Members and create a navigation link to modify or delete existing Scheduled Alerts.
+This permission works only in conjunction with the Send Alert form

-• Workflow Polling – Adds inline permission with access to Workflow scenarios, such as escalation, limited duration calls, max attempts calls, shift fill, etc. This permission works only in conjunction with the Quick Alert form.
+- Workflow Polling – Adds inline permission with access to Workflow scenarios, such as escalation, limited duration calls, max attempts calls, shift fill, etc. This permission works only in conjunction with the Send Alert form

-• Survey/Polling – Adds inline permission that allows administrators to send out polling requests.
-This permission is automatically added if you assign the Workflow permission to any administrator.
-This permission works only in conjunction with the Quick Alert form.
+- Survey/Polling – Adds inline permission that allows Administrators to send out polling requests.
+This permission is automatically added if you assign the Workflow permission to any Administrator.
+This permission works only in conjunction with the Send Alert form

-• Mobile App Checkbox: Alert Forms: Adds an inline permission that allows administrators to send push notifications to the Mobile Responder App.
-This permission works only in conjunction with the Quick Alert form.
+- Mobile App Checkbox: Alert Forms: Adds an inline permission that allows Administrators to send push notifications to the Mobile Responder App.
+This permission works only in conjunction with the Send Alert form.

 Administration/Files/Chat Sections